stefanwalther/sense-go/README.md

   }
 }

-// The userConfig will actually overwrite existing settings from the default-settings.
+// customConfig will be used to overwrite existing settings from the default-settings.
-// Any setting not being defined in your custom configuration will be taken from the default settings. senseGo.init( userConfig, function () {
+// Any setting not being defined in your custom configuration will be taken from the default settings. senseGo.init( customConfig, function () {

 });